15 Expats Talk about Health Insurance and Healthcare in Belize

 As a foreigner living in Belize, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Belize have access to public healthcare.
 The public healthcare system in Belize is generally considered to be of good quality, with a wide range of services available.
 The public healthcare system is funded by the government and is free for all citizens and permanent residents.
 However, foreigners may be required to pay a fee for certain services.
 The public healthcare system includes a network of hospitals, clinics, and health centers, as well as a variety of specialized services.
-The quality of care varies from place to place, but overall, the public healthcare system in Belize is considered to be of good quality," said one expat.
+The quality of care varies from place to place, but overall, the public healthcare system in Belize is considered to be of good quality," wrote an expat living in Belize.

 What have your experiences during the pandemic with the local healthcare system been like?